lower right: Chase.

 - Loan to display with permanent collection, Academy Art Museum, Easton, Maryland, 2007-2008.

-- Peat, Wilbur D. "Checklist of Known Works by William M. Chase."
+- Peat, Wilbur D. "Checklist of Known Work by William M. Chase."
 In Chase Centennial Exhibition.
 Exh. cat.
-Indianapolis Museum of Art, 1949, unpaginated, as The Red Shawl (Nude).
+John Herron Art Institute, 1949: unpaginated, as The Red Shawl (Nude).

 - Kelly, Franklin, with Nicolai Cikovsky, Jr., Deborah Chotner, and John Davis.
 American Paintings of the Nineteenth Century, Part I. The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1996: 60, color repro.
 61.